archkatze/Runit-Service-Manager/README.md

 # `rsm` - Runit Service Manager

-- This is the CLI Runit Service Manager {rsm}, forked from Void Service Manager {vsv}  https://github.com/bahamas10/vsv/blob/master/vsv
+- This is the CLI Runit Service Manager {rsm}, forked from https://gitea.artixlinux.org/linuxer/Runit-Service-Manager, which is a fork of Void Service Manager {vsv} https://github.com/bahamas10/vsv/blob/master/vsv

-- Terminal Commands are exactly the same as sv, but produces a beautified layout.
+- Terminal Commands are pretty much the same as sv with a beautified layout.

 ![](https://imgur.com/S9zdEIU.png)